 The CCEW supports the WEPs as a foundation to build partnerships across Canada to promote cooperation & solidarity in creating a better post-COVID-19 normal.
 The time is now to bring solutions to the table & secure a sustainable future for all by ensuring current and future work is built on principles of inclusivity, equality, and social justice.

 Check out the #WEComitt resources to assist your journey.
 If you are a prospective WEPs signatory, already a WEPs signatory or an Ally, check out the #WeCommit Welcome Kit to get more tips and materials to get you started in communicating about the WEPs and calling for more commitments!

 New Canadian Signatories - Join the WEPs

-Canadian WEPs Ally - Learn more about WEPS and spread the word on your Twitter/Facebook channels and call on your employer to sign the WEPs
+Canadian WEPs Ally - Learn more about WEPS Organizations can spread the word on your Twitter/Facebook channels and call on your employer to sign the WEPs